 If you have continually maintained your F-1 or J-1 status or were outside the U.S. for fewer than five months, you do not need to pay the SEVIS fee again.
 However, if you failed to maintain your F-1 or J-1 status or were outside the U.S. for more than five months not on authorized overseas study, you will have to pay the SEVIS fee again.

-If you apply to a new degree program and change your mind after you receive admission to the program, inform International Student and Scholar Services, Talbert Hall 210, North Campus.
+If you apply to a new degree program and change your mind after you receive admission to the program, inform International Student Services, Talbert Hall 210, North Campus.

 Undergraduate students: Your UB I-20 will be issued after you are accepted and your tuition deposit has been paid (unless the deposit was not required).